EarthBigData/openSAR/pre_2020_INSTALLATION.md

 **NOTE FOR WINDOWS INSTALLATION:**
 PLEASE AVOID ALL SPACES IN FILENAMES,PATHNAMES, AND USERNAMES!
 IT's EASIEST TO INSTALL Miniconda at the root level, e.g. *C:\Miniconda3*
-When you run the Miniconda installer on Windows, you must make choices on whether to add Miniconda to the system path and registry.
-We recommend **NOT** doing that (unchecking the two boxes), so that you can keep your system clean, like on Mac and Linux.
+When you run the Miniconda installer on Windows, you must make choices on whether to add Mniconda to the system path and registry.
+We recommend **not** doing that (unchecking the two boxes), so that you can keep your system clean, like on Mac and Linux.
 To work with conda python, you then fire up a **Anaconda Prompt** window, which adds anaconda to the path.
 From there you can type your conda commands.
 If you don't do this, you can have python conflict problems.

     Fix for no Anaconda prompt:
     If there is no Anaconda Prompt (or it got lost), create a "New Shortcut" from the desktop.